thegooddocsproject/website-hugo/content/en/blog/tech-writing-portfolio.md

   * [My Technical Writing Portfolio (ft.
 GitHub and open source projects)](https://www.youtube.com/watch?v=68ddwfpXHrE).
   * [6 Inspiring Technical Writing Portfolios (+ my new portfolio)](https://www.youtube.com/watch?v=crePAmhdpww)

-[Sam Julien](https://developermicroskills.com/), developer advocate, covered some great tips in issue #47 of his Developer Microskills newsletter that is relevant to this conversation: ["All my work is private - how do I get a new job?"](https://ckarchive.com/b/xmuph6h575dx).
+[Sam Julien](https://developermicroskills.com/), developer advocate, covered some great tips in issue #47 of his Developer Microskills newsletter that is relevant to this conversation: [All my work is private - how do I get a new job?](https://ckarchive.com/b/xmuph6h575dx).

 Linda Ikechukwu from [Everything Technical Writing](https://www.everythingtechnicalwriting.com/) shares some great ideas in the piece, [How To Create A Technical Writing Portfolio](https://www.everythingtechnicalwriting.com/technical-writing-portfolio/).

 ## No excuses!
 Start today.

-Whether they are job hunting or not, all tech writers should have a writing portfolio.
+Whether job hunting or not, all tech writers should have a writing portfolio.
 There's no excuse not to gather your collection today.
 Come and ask in our friendly community if you need help.

-**Show us what you got!** Add a link in the comments to your portfolio if you're happy to share and maybe inspire others with your ideas.
+**Show us what you got!** Add a link in the comments to your portfolio if you're happy to share and maybe you'll inspire others with your ideas.

 ---